apache/trafficcontrol/docs/source/api/cdns_name_health.rst

 ``GET``
 =======
-Retrieves the health of all Cache Groups for a given CDN.
+Retrieves the health of all :term:`Cache Group`\ s for a given CDN.

 :Auth.
 Required: Yes
 :Roles Required: None